Resume

 • If you’re using a resume objective, clarify how your goals align with the company’s vision.
 You can mention soft skills you intend to use or develop.

-• In the work experience section, start your bullet point with a task you were responsible for.
-Next, emphasize the soft skills you applied, followed by any positive outcomes achieved using metrics.
+• In the work experience section, start your bullet point with a task, then emphasize the soft skills you applied, followed by any positive outcomes achieved using metrics.

 • List formal qualifications in the education section.
 Add bullet points when you want to specify any interpersonal skills or qualities you developed from completing a relevant course or minor.